Free Insulation and Boiler Grants

-Just two big providers currently offer grants toward new boilers:
+Three big six providers currently offer grants toward new boilers:

-- E.on - available to new and existing customers on certain benefits.
-If your boiler is broken or faulty.
-E.on will install a new energy efficient boiler, though you'll need to pay a £240 contribution.
+- E.on - available to existing and non-E.on customers on certain benefits.
+If your boiler is broken or faulty, E.on will install a new energy efficient boiler, though you'll need to pay a £240 contribution.
 If the boiler installation requires extra work, such as additional or new pipes, there may be additional costs, however E.on will let you know beforehand.
 You can see the full eligibility criteria and apply online.

 - EDF - available only to existing customers on certain benefits.
 If your boiler is broken, EDF will install a new energy efficient one, though you'll need to pay a £240 contribution.
 See its full eligibility online or apply by calling 0330 200 5119.